 In Hollywood, drinking and partying seem to go hand and hand with the glitz and glamour of the red carpet lifestyle.
 And, for some famous celebrities, they become dependent on drugs and alcohol amid scrutiny in the public eye.

-Many triumph over their addictions and admit relapse is a part of their journey, are willing to talk about it openly and celebrate their sobriety while inspiring others in recovery.
+Many who triumph over addiction and admit relapse is a part of their journey are willing to talk about it openly and celebrate their sobriety while inspiring others in recovery.

 Here are some Red Carpet Redemption stories.